castorini/touche-error-analysis/README.md

 ## Acknowledgments

 We would like to thank all contributors and the institutions involved in this research.
-Special thanks to the BEIR benchmark and Touch-2020 authors.
+Special thanks to the BEIR benchmark and Touché 2020 authors.

 ```
 This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.